Esri/storymap-journal/README.md

 ## FAQ

 ### Journal's checklist
-We recommand that you perform the following checks before sharing your Journal with your audience:
+We recommend that you perform the following checks before sharing your Journal with your audience:
- - Signout from ArcGIS Online and any service that you use to host your Journal's resources and make sure everything loads correctly.
+ - Sign-out from ArcGIS Online and any service that you use to host your Journal's resources and make sure everything loads correctly.
 Alternatively [this article](http://browsers.about.com/od/faq/tp/Incognito-Browsing.htm) will show you how to configure your browser for an incognito session.
  - Try the application on different browser, screen resolution and mobile device.
 You can [emulate different device](http://mobiletest.me/) inside your browser.

 ### Application compatibility